Green Infrastructure in the Semi-Arid West

 - The vegetation in a bioswale filters the stormwater runoff and provides an attractive vegetated area.

-Fort Carson, Colo.: Vegetative swale
+Fort Carson, CO: Vegetative swale

-Fort Carson, Colo.: Iris in Bioretention Pond
+Fort Carson, CO: Iris in Bioretention Pond

 In Region 8 flash floods are often a concern, as sudden rainfall releases large amounts of water quickly.
 Detention and retention ponds create a location for this rainwater to collect and infiltrate into the aquifer.
 During times of no rainfall the detention pond stays dry while a retention pond contains a constant amount of water.